Prasiddha22/react-image-loader/README.md

 #### If you are using the placeholder load type, then it provides you the option to specify which image you want to put as a placeholder image until the actual image loads.

-Note: It you do not specify the placeholderImage, it uses the default placeholder image specified already in the package.
+Note: If you do not specify the placeholderImage, it uses the default placeholder image specified already in the package.

 ### Custom